 Aimilios is currently the General Secretary of the International Dermoscopy Society and the General Secretary of the 5th World Congress of Dermoscopy, which will be held in Thessaloniki, Greece on 14-16 June 2018.

 Arcispedale Santa Maria Nuova, IRCCS, Reggio Emilia, Italy

 GP REGISTRARS: Doctors in training who are on a

-Each course consists of 8 modules which are delivered online and can be viewed and replayed at any time.
+Each of the three levels of this course consists of eight modules which are delivered online and can be viewed and replayed at any time.
 All courses include:

 - All presentation slides available for download.